Book Review: We Were Gonna Have a Baby, but We Had an Angel Instead by Pat Schwiebert

 Book Review

-A wonderful book about the sensitive subject of pregnancy loss is We Were Gonna Have a Baby, But We Had an Angel Instead by Pat Schweibert.
+A compassionate book about the sensitive subject of pregnancy loss is We Were Gonna Have a Baby, But We Had an Angel Instead by Pat Schweibert.
 It’s written in plain language and beautifully illustrated.
 It has the feel of easy poetry, as the emotions are plainly expressed.

 This book is about a family who lost their baby.
 It is written from a child’s voice, the boy in the family who was to be the big brother.
 He looks to be about 4 years old.
 He talks very simply about all the members of his family, his mom, dad, and grandparents and how they feel.
 The family dog accompanies him throughout the story.